-The Counseling Center has a Mental Health Counselor and two Masters in Social Work interns.
+The Counseling Center has two Mental Health Counselors and a Masters in Social Work intern.

 No, these are two different files that are kept in separately.
 Health staff can only access your mental health records after obtaining a release of information from you.

 Appointments are usually available in the Health Center the day you call/stop in or the next business day.
 Counseling appointments are available the day you call/stop in if it is an emergency or crisis situation.
 Otherwise, you will be assigned a counseling time slot that fits your schedule usually within the next seven business days.
 Students are also provided resources off campus if they wish to set up a counseling appointment with an outside provider.
 Health appointments are usually the same day or the next business day.

 The Director of Community Standards and Student Intervention may require a counseling evaluation in very rare instances.
 Most of the time, counseling is voluntary and is always FREE of charge.

 Students are seen for a limited number of sessions during the semester.
 Students are provided alternative counseling solutions if ongoing care is needed.

 Student appointments are determined by the availability of the nurse practitioner for health-related appointments, the availability of the counselor for counseling appointments, the student's schedule, the severity of presenting concern